Home

 That’s when someone uses your personal information like your name, your Social Security number, or your credit card number to commit fraud.

 Identity thieves may use your information to open a new credit card account in your name.
-Then, when they don’t pay the bills, the delinquent account is reported on your credit report.
-Inaccurate information like that could affect your ability to get credit, insurance, or even a job.
+Then, when they don’t pay the bills, the delinquent account is reported on your report.
+Inaccurate information like that could affect your ability to get loans, insurance, or even a job.

 Q: How long does it take to get my free credit reports after I order them?

-Whether you order your report online, by phone, or by mail, it may take longer to receive your report if the 3 major credit bureau`s needs more information to verify your identity.
+Whether you order your report online, by phone, or by mail, it may take longer to receive your report if the bureaus needs more information to verify your identity.

-There may be times when the major credit bureau`s receive an extraordinary volume of requests for credit reports.
+There may be times when the major bureaus receive an extraordinary volume of requests for reports.
 If that happens, you may be asked to re-submit your request.
 Or, you may be told that your report will be mailed to you sometime after 15 days from your request.
-If either of these events occurs, the 3 major credit bureau`s will let you know.
+If either of these events occurs, the 3 major bureau`s will let you know.

 Q: Are there any other situations where I might be eligible for a free credit report?

-A: Under federal law, you’re entitled to a free credit report if a company takes adverse action against you, such as denying your application for credit, insurance, or employment, and you ask for your report within 60 days of receiving notice of the action.
+A: Under federal law, you’re entitled to a free credit report if a company takes adverse action against you, such as denying your application for a loan, insurance, or employment, and you ask for your report within 60 days of receiving notice of the action.

 To buy a copy of your report, contact:

-Q: Should I order a free credit report from each of the 3 major credit bureaus?
+Q: Free Credit Reports, Should I order a report from each of the 3 major credit bureaus?

 A: It’s up to you.
-Because the credit bureau`s get their information from different sources, the information in your credit report from one company may not reflect all, or the same, information in your reports from the other two companies.
+Because the major bureaus get their information from different sources, the information in your report from one company may not reflect all, or the same, information in your reports from the other two companies.
 That’s not to say that the information in any of your reports is necessarily inaccurate; it just may be different.

-Q: Should I order my free credit reports from all three of the major credit bureau`s at the same time?
+Q: Should I order my reports from all three of the major bureau`s at the same time?

 Q: What if I find errors either inaccuracies or incomplete information in my free credit reports?

-A: Under the Fair Credit Reporting Act, both the credit bureau and the information provider (that is, the person, company, or organization that provides information about you to a credit bureau`s) are responsible for correcting inaccurate or incomplete information in your report.
-To take advantage of all your rights under this law, contact the Credit Bureau and the information provider.
+A: Free Credit Reports, Under the Fair Credit Reporting Act, both the bureaus and the provider (that is, the person, company, or organization that provides information about you to a credit bureau`s) are responsible for correcting inaccurate or incomplete information in your report.
+To take advantage of all your rights under this law, contact the Bureau and the provider.

-Tell the credit bureau, in writing, what information you think is inaccurate.
+Tell the bureau, in writing, what information you think is inaccurate.

-Q: What can I do if the credit bureau or information provider won’t correct the information I dispute?
+Q: What can I do if the credit bureau or information provider won’t correct the info I dispute?

 You can expect to pay a fee for this service.

-If you tell the information provider that you dispute an item, a notice of your dispute must be included any time the information provider reports the item to a credit bureau.
+If you tell the information provider that you dispute an item, a notice of your dispute must be included any time the provider reports the item to a bureau.

 Q: How long can a credit bureau report negative information?